METRO Gold Line - FAQs

 - Real-time bus schedule information (NexTrip displays)

 - Trash and recycling bins

 - Emergency telephones

 - Security cameras

 - Information about the station, route, transit system and neighborhood

 - Ticket machines for off-board fare purchase using cash or credit card, or for recharging a Go-To Card

 How much will it cost to ride the Gold Line?

-The Gold Line will have the same fare as light rail ($2.25 during rush hours, $1.75 at all other times).
+The Gold Line will have the same fare as light rail and local buses.
 There will be no extra charge for the service.
 Seniors, youth, Medicare card holders and people with disabilities qualify for reduced fares during non-rush hours.